MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/chunk-data/index.md

     df_batch = pd.read_csv(result)
 {{< / highlight >}}

 Although the code looks easy to understand, testing this on `100` million transactions takes roughly `~7+` hours.
-This is **way to slow** and we can do much better :brain:.
+This is **way too slow** and we can do much better :brain:.

 ## Chunking using BigQuery
 As BigQuery is "practically" spark under the hood we can use `partitioning` and especially two inbuilt functions [NTILE](https://cloud.google.com/bigquery/docs/reference/standard-sql/numbering_functions#ntile) and [RANGE_BUCKET](https://cloud.google.com/bigquery/docs/reference/standard-sql/mathematical_functions#range_bucket).